otroan/ESPP2/README.md

 - The tax-free deduction was introduced in 2006.
 If you hold shares purchased prior to 2006, you will need to manually enter the purchase price for those shares.
 - ESPP shares purchases on the last day of the year receives the tax free deduction and counts against wealth tax.
 Even though they are not in the broker account yet.
 - For exchange rate gains/losses within the same year as the stock sale, those can be added to the stock gains/losses.

+# TODO

+- [ ] Total tax deduction from last year.
+Total received for the year.
+And total brought to next year.
+- [ ] Multiple symbols for excel generation